lizmat/articles/fall-cleanup.md

 ## Fixed in RakuAST

 While testing all of these issues, I always also tested whether they were fixed in the new Raku grammar, based on the [RakuAST project](https://dev.to/lizmat/rakuast-for-early-adopters-576n) (which is why I started doing this bug hunting streak in the first place).

+> Running code with the new Raku grammar, is as easy as prefixing `RAKUDO_RAKUAST=1` to your call to `raku`.
+For instance `raku -e '{ FIRST say "first" }'` does not output anything with the legacy grammar.
+But with `RAKUDO_RAKUAST=1 raku -e '{ FIRST say "first" }'` it will say "first" because the `FIRST` phaser fires for any block when it is first executed with the new Raku grammar.

 And to my surprise, in many cases they were!
 For those cases a [special test file](https://github.com/rakudo/rakudo/blob/main/t/12-rakuast/xx-fixed-in-rakuast.rakutest) is being reserved to which tests are added for issues that have been fixed with the new Raku grammar in RakuAST.

 These issues are then marked as being [fixed in RakUAST](https://github.com/rakudo/rakudo/issues?q=is%3Aopen+is%3Aissue+label%3A%22fixed+in+RakuAST%22) but left open, so that people are hopefully prevented from creating duplicate issues for problems that apperently haven't been fixed yet.